danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 ## Fullstack

 When I started my career, there were no separate titles for front and back end developers.
 The titles were just like "software developer" or "programmer analyst".
 These were fullstack roles before that term had been developed.
-Developers were responsible for building out features end to end, including database schema design, back end services and apis, and making the front end look and function as specified in the [design comps](https://thedilldesign.com/web-design-comps-made/).
+Developers were responsible for building out features end to end, including database schema design, back end services and APIs, and making the front end look and function as specified in the [design comps](https://thedilldesign.com/web-design-comps-made/).

 Then some years later, a trend emerged to separate out the roles into "back end developer" and "front end developer".
 The idea being that these are separate skills with often, separate languages (until [Node.js](https://nodejs.org/en/) came along and made it possible to build the back end in the same language as the front end), and that people should specialize in one area or another.

 It's true that there's a different kind of thinking involved in building the front end such as the declarative nature of HTML and CSS, weaving in JavaScript in an organized way (which could mean learning a number of [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) frameworks), a focus on the visual for different media, animations, and accessibility, just to name a few items.
-Whereas on the back end a developer is focused on ensuring the database is normalized, efficient queries, building models that accurately represent the business domain, and services and apis that implement the business rules.
+Whereas on the back end a developer is focused on ensuring the database is normalized, efficient queries, building models that accurately represent the business domain, and services and APIs that implement the business rules.

 However, neither of these are how the business people (who are paying the developers to have this software built), nor the customers (who will use the product) actually think about it.
 They view the application as a single unit that either solves their problem or doesn't.
 For example, when the PM specifies a new feature to be added to the product such as Advanced Search, the story/requirements will have the design comps showing the layout of all the search fields that should be supported, and specify the behaviour for what kind of results should be returned for various combinations of fields.
 The PM is not thinking about (nor should they) which parts of the logic will execute on the server and which on the browser client.

 In a world where there are separate teams of developers doing front vs back end work, this feature would get split up into two tickets - one to implement the front end and another for the back end.
 Now there's a very tight dependency between the two people working on these tickets.
-They might collaborate to determine what the search api endpoint will look like and what parameters it will support.
+They might collaborate to determine what the search API endpoint will look like and what parameters it will support.
 Then the back end person will implement it and submit a PR for that work, which will get merged.
 In the meantime, the front end person can start building their part, perhaps with a mock API (which someone will have to implement) that mirrors the real API that was agreed to.

 But the front end person won't be able to finish their work until the back end developer's real API is merged.
 Then the front end developer can update their branch with the real API and start using it.
 Then they might realize there's an issue, perhaps some edge cases that the search endpoint isn't handling or a bug, resulting in the front end being broken.
 Another thing that frequently happens is when the PM views the front end with the real back end, they may want some changes.
 Who here hasn't had the experience of a conversation with a PM along the lines of "I thought it should work this way, but now that I see it in action, I think it would be better if it behaved this other way..."